Background pattern

 • With the other hand, hook your finger around the ring.

-• Pull the ring carefully downwards and forwards.
+• Gently pull the ring downwards and forwards.

 • Finally, wash your hands.

-For how long should you use the vaginal release system (ring)
+How long should you use the vaginal delivery system (ring)

-Each ring should be worn continuously for three months, and then replaced with a new ring, if applicable.
+Each ring should be worn continuously for three months and then replaced with a new ring, if applicable.
 The maximum recommended duration of continuous treatment is two years.
-Your doctor will try to give you the minimum effective dose possible, and hormone replacement therapy should continue only while the benefits of symptom relief are greater than the risk.
+Your doctor will try to give you the minimum effective dose that is possible, and hormone replacement therapy should only continue while the benefits of relief from intense symptoms outweigh the risk.

-Systematic examinations while using the vaginal release system Estring
+Systematic checks while using the Estring vaginal delivery system

-It is recommended that regular screening tests be performed, through the national breast and cervical cancer screening program.
-Your doctor may provide you with more detailed information about these tests.
+It is recommended that you have regular screening tests through the national breast cancer and cervical cancer screening program.
+Your doctor can provide more detailed information about these tests.
 You are also advised to inform your doctor as soon as possible about any changes you notice in your breasts.

-If you stop using the vaginal release system (ring)
+If you stop using the Estring vaginal delivery system (ring)

 Your symptoms may return after approximately three weeks.